stylify/web/content/blog/write-optimized-css-in-symfony-with-stylify.md

 createdAt: 'June 14, 2022'
 ---

-From anoying switching between files to flawless coding.
-Learn how to improve the coding experience in your Symfony Web Application in 5 minutes 🚀.

 ## Introduction
-[Stylify](https://stylifycss.com) generates CSS dynamically based on what you write.
-The syntax is similar to CSS `property:value`.
-Defined utilities are combined with component selectors and in production minified to the bare minimum like `.color\:red,.button {color:red}` to `.a,.b{color:red}`.
+Stylify CSS is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.
+In production, utilities are minified from `.color\:red,.button {color:red}` to `.a,.b{color:red}`.

-With Stylify, you can stay in the Twig templates or PHP files, write selectors and get smallest CSS chunks possible for each page separately 🤟.
+- ✨CSS-like selectors
+- 💎No framework to study
+- 💡Less time spent in docs
+- 🧰Mangled & Extremely small CSS
+- 🤘No purge needed
+- 🚀Components, Variables, Custom selectors
+- 📦It can generate multiple CSS bundles

 ## Symfony Quick Setup 🚀
+For an easier start, you can check out the [integration example](https://github.com/stylify/integrations-examples/tree/master/symfony) 🎮.

-The easiest way to start is to use the Symfony Skeleton and Webapp packages.
+The easiest way to start is to use the Symfony Skeleton and Web App packages.
 ```
 composer create-project symfony/skeleton myproject/
 cd myproject